open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

   example would be the fuel gauge in a vehicle.
 Gauges are _always_ asynchronous.
 - **Histogram**: A histogram is a client-side aggregation of values, e.g. request latencies.
-A histogram is likely a good choice if you have a lot values, and are not interested in every individual value.
+A histogram is likely a good choice if you have a lot of values, and are not interested in every individual value.

 In addition to the metric instruments, the concept of _aggregations_ is an